Have you ever had to pack for a very important occasion and had no idea what to bring?

-There are 5 basic things that you need:
+There are 5 basic categories of items that you need:

 In labor, wear something cool and comfortable, yet easy to move out of the way for the fetal monitor or a cervical exam.
 If you plan to wear your own clothes through the process, make sure you are ok with getting it messy, possibly to the point of it needing to be thrown away.
 Hospital gowns are available and they make good robes if you happen to get chilly!

 You will likely have a 2-3 night stay at the hospital after your baby arrives.
 The best clothes for this time are ones that are comfortable and easy to move and breastfeed in.
 A good nursing bra is a must!
 If you are choosing not to breastfeed, you will still need a good bra for support as your body adjusts to not being pregnant.